redpanda-data/connect/website/docs/components/processors/sql.md

 import TabItem from '@theme/TabItem';

-Runs an SQL query against a target database for each message batch and, for queries that return rows, replaces the batch with the result according to a [codec](#result-codecs).
+Runs an SQL prepared query against a target database for each message batch and, for queries that return rows, replaces the batch with the result according to a [codec](#result-codecs).

 ```yaml